 The war for data sovereignty

-And just as you thought well, maybe it is the media blowing it out of proportion, along comes the news about H&M. Not only was the retail giant at fault for allowing access to personal data to their entire organization, but it was soon revealed just what data they were gathering.
+And just as you thought well, maybe it is the media blowing data privacy out of proportion, along comes the news about H&M. Not only was the retail giant at fault for allowing access to personal data to their entire organization, but it was soon revealed just what sensitive data they were gathering.

-Here’s what the Data Protection Authority of Hamburg said H&M said:
+Here’s what the Data Protection Authority of Hamburg H&M said:

 “After absences such as vacations and sick leave, the supervising team leaders conducted so-called Welcome Back Talks with their employees.
 After these talks, in many cases, not only the employees’ concrete vacation experiences were recorded, but also symptoms of illness and diagnoses”.
 “In addition, some supervisors acquired a broad knowledge of their employees’ private lives through personal and floor talks, ranging from rather harmless details to family issues and religious beliefs.”